Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 Flames wreathe one creature you can see within range.
-The target must make a Dexterity Saving Throw.
+The target must make a Dexterity :d20-save: **Saving Throw**.
 It takes 8d6 fire damage on a failed save, or half as much damage on a successful one.
 On a failed save, the target also burns for the spell's duration.
 The burning target sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
-At the end of each of its turns, the target repeats the Saving Throw.
+At the end of each of its turns, the target repeats the :d20-save: **Saving Throw**.
 It takes 4d6 fire damage on a failed save, and the spell ends on a successful one.
 These magical flames can't be extinguished by nonmagical means.

 If damage from this spell kills a target, the target is turned to ash.